 Since our founding more than two centuries ago, we have opened doors of educational opportunity.
 CAP extends that legacy to new generations of Allegheny Gators — and their promising futures.
 We know the cost of college can be overwhelming for many families, and we are committed to making Allegheny accessible to all Pennsylvania students.

-CAP is open to new first-year and new transfer students starting at Allegheny in fall 2023.
+CAP is open to new first-year and new transfer students starting at Allegheny in fall 2023, as well as current students for the 2023–24 academic year.
 The program is renewable for up to four years, as long as income and asset guidelines continue to be met and students remain in good academic standing at the College.

 How to Apply